kai-tub/python-cookiecutter/README.md

-# Opionionated Python Cookiecutter
+# Opinionated Python Cookiecutter
-Mostly for personal use, with the main features:
+Primarily for personal use, with the main features:
 - GitHub Actions out of the box
-- Python Packaging with Poetry
+- Python packaging with PDM
 - Pre-commit hooks to ensure code quality
-- black & isort by default
+- `black` & `isort` by default
-- justfile for modern & cross-platform Makefile alternative
+- `justfile`'s for modern & cross-platform Makefile alternative
 - auto for CI/CD
 - Modern Sphinx with furo theme and markdown by default
     - Usage of `livereload` to quickly serve docs and live-reload